Some-random/e2e-cyber-bench-copy/README.md

 2. **Generate** proof-of-concept inputs that trigger the bug
 3. **Patch** the vulnerability correctly without breaking tests

-**Results:** Claude Sonnet 4 (200K context) achieves ~5% end-to-end success rate on all tasks.
+**Current Results:** Claude Sonnet 4 (200K context) achieves ~5% end-to-end success rate on all tasks.
 With program slicing, this improves to ~7%.

 ## File Structure